Footpath Feasting: the Best Lao Khao Soi in Luang Prabang

-Several hours later, famished after half a day walking the length and breadth of Luang Prabang looking at temples in the sweltering heat, we said goodbye to Bounmee, found a tuk-tuk, and made a beeline for the spot on my map.
+Several hours later, famished after half a day walking the length and breadth of Luang Prabang swooning over shimmering temples in the sweltering heat, we bid goodbye to Bounmee, found a tuk-tuk, and made a beeline for that spot on my map.

 It was mid-afternoon and the place was almost empty of diners.
 There were just two local men – one loudly slurping a bowl of soup, another leaving with a plastic bag of take-away.
-While khao soi can be eaten at any time of the day, it’s more of a breakfast soup, as is khao piak sen, so we didn’t jump to conclusions.
+While khao soi is now eaten at any time of the day, it had traditionally been a breakfast soup according to Bounmee, as had the khao piak sen he mentioned, so we didn’t jump to conclusions.

-Besides, the soup pots were colossal – they were cauldrons in fact – and there was no shortage of women pottering about the place, which meant it must get busy at some stage.
+Besides, the soup pots were colossal – they were cauldrons! – and there was no shortage of women pottering about the place, which meant it must get busy at some stage.

 One woman wandered about with a baby.
 Another woman dried wet dishes while sitting down at a table.
-Another appeared to be responsible for selling the dry goods and snack foods from an area in the corner of the shack.
-Another woman sat counting the day’s takings.
+And yet another appeared to be responsible for selling the dry goods and snack foods from an area in the corner of the shack.
+A further woman sat counting the day’s takings.
 And then there was the girl who watched over the soups.

-All of these women looked bemused at us being here.
-This joint was obviously not in the guidebooks.
+All women appeared bemused by our presence.
+Their soup joint was obviously not in the guidebooks.

 “Sabaidee!
 Khao soi, khawp jai,” I said cheerily, holding up two fingers and pointing at each pot, hoping my smile communicated the rest.
-My Lao vocabulary consisted of a whopping four phrases our guide taught us on the Mekong River cruise – sabaidee (hello), laa gawn (goodbye), khawp jai (thank you), and bo pen nyang (it’s nothing/no problem).
+My Lao vocabulary consisted of a whopping four phrases our guide taught us on the Mekong River cruise – sabaidee (hello), laa gawn (goodbye), khawp jai (thank you), and bo pen nyang (it’s nothing/no problem; always comes in handy).
 Our stay in Luang Prabang was short so I hadn’t learnt any numbers.

-Fortunately the soup girl read my mind even if she had no clue what I was saying, and, after shyly returning the smile, she reached for two large plastic bowls into which she placed the pre-cooked, flat rice noodles and a scoop of cooked pork pieces, before ladling each of the broths into the bowls.
+Fortunately the soup girl read my mind even if she had no clue what I was saying, and, after shyly returning the smile, she reached for two large plastic bowls into which she placed the cooked flat rice noodles and a scoop of pork, before ladling a broth from each pot into the bowls.

-Next, she generously sprinkled slices of finely chopped spring onions onto both bowls, but to the slightly darker soup (the khao soi, I guessed), she added a big dollop of a rich, red, ragu-like relish of minced pork, fermented soy bean, tomato, and chilli.
+Next, she generously sprinkled slices of finely chopped spring onions onto both soups, but to the slightly darker soup (the khao soi), she added a big dollop of a rich, red, ragu-like relish of minced pork, fermented soy bean, tomato, and chilli.

 Rice cakes in plastic bags hung, along with other snacks, from a wooden pole beside our table.
-The local guy who was packing his take-away soups on the back of his motorbike soon after we arrived took a bag with him and the guy at the next table was dipping his rice crackers into his soup.
-But after a taste of the khao soi, I didn’t think it needed them.
+The local bloke who was packing his take-away soups on the back of his motorbike soon after we arrived took a bag or rice cakes with him while the guy at the next table was dipping his rice crackers into his soup.
+After a taste of the khao soi, I didn’t think I needed them.

-Terence is a fan of Vietnamese pho after all, and the kao piak sen, a light albeit slightly spicy and peppery Laotian noodle soup is of a similar consistency to pho.
+Terence is a fan of Vietnamese pho, and the kao piak sen, a lighter albeit slightly spicy and peppery Laotian noodle soup is of a similar consistency to pho.

-I gently stirred my mountain of relish into the khao soi, turning the thin yet solid soup into a hearty, pungent broth.
+I gently stirred my mountain of relish into the khao soi, turning the solid broth into a rich, hearty soup.
 I tasted it again and it was perfect.
-It was a little sour, it was a little sweet, but most of all it was full of the rich flavour of the pork meat and that wonderful fermented relish.
+It was a little sour, it was a little sweet, but most of all it was full of the wonderful flavour of the pork meat and that fantastic fermented relish.
 To me, it needed no accompaniments.

 The relish was similar to one of our Thai favourites, nam prik ong, and it gave the soup all the depth of flavour and complexity it needed.
 It was sublime.
 Terence agreed.
 There was little conversation for the next 15 minutes as we worked our way through a couple of the best dishes we’d ever tasted.